By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 What is the maximum balance for an IRS installment agreement?

 There is no fixed maximum, but the simplest plans have thresholds.
-A streamlined installment agreement is available for combined balances of $50,000 or less, paid within 72 months, with no financial statement required.
+A simple payment plan, called a streamlined installment agreement before the July 21, 2026 revision of IRM 5.14.5, is available for combined balances of $50,000 or less.
+The balance must be fully paid by the collection statute expiration date rather than within a fixed 72 month term, and no financial statement is required.
 Larger balances can still be paid through an installment agreement, but the IRS generally requires a collection information statement, such as Form 433-F, documenting income, expenses, and assets before it will approve the plan.

 Will an IRS installment agreement stop a levy?